-Bowler kicked off Team Scotland for Facebook post
+Scotland bowler expelled for Sunak Facebook post

 However, the Ayrshire player - who first competed in the Games in Victoria in 1994 before suffering serious illness - will not travel to Leamington Spa following his suspension by Bowls Scotland last week.

-Hood has appealed against the decision to ban him for three months - ending his season at all levels - and obligate him to undergo an education programme before returning to the green.
+Hood has appealed against the decision to ban him for three months - ending his season at all levels - and obligate him to take an education programme before returning to the green.

 That process is ongoing but, regardless of the outcome, he will not compete in the Games.

-Bowls Scotland said they are "working to investigate the issue further" but would not make further comment at this time.
+Bowls Scotland said it was "working to investigate the issue further" but would not make further comment at this time.

-Commonwealth Games Scotland have backed the decision, saying they are "very firm in our belief that there is no room for racism in our team, in sport or in our society".
+Commonwealth Games Scotland has backed the decision, with the body "very firm in our belief that there is no room for racism in our team, in sport or in our society".

-They added in a statement: "We require - and expect - all members of the team to positively represent Scotland and as such adhere to our Team Member Agreement and Team Respect Policy."
+It added in a statement: "We require - and expect - all members of the team to positively represent Scotland and as such adhere to our Team Member Agreement and Team Respect Policy."

 The decision has cost Hood the chance to return to the Games 28 years on from his debut appearance, and after an 11-month stay in hospital.